Tax Compliance and Planning · · 16 min read

 Real Estate Investments: Understanding Passive Losses and Credits

 Now, let’s talk about 2026.
 This year brings some pretty sweet tax benefits, like the $25,000 special allowance.
 If you actively manage your property and your Modified Adjusted Gross Income (MAGI) is under $100,000, you can subtract those deficits against your non-passive income.
-That means you could potentially use up to $25,000 in rental deductions!
+That means you could potentially use up to $25,000 in deductions!

 Limited Partnerships: Navigating Material and Active Participation Rules

 In a limited partnership, the general partner takes the reins on business operations, while limited partners mainly chip in with capital and have a bit less control.
-For tax purposes, limited partners are usually seen as having passive interests, which are classified as passive activity examples unless they meet certain material participation criteria.
+For tax purposes, limited partners are usually seen as having passive interests, which are classified as passive unless they meet certain criteria.
 So, what does that mean?
 To qualify as materially participating, a limited partner needs to hit one of several tests, like putting in over 500 hours on the activity within the year.
-This understanding is super important because it affects whether deficits can offset other earnings, which can really change your total tax responsibility.
+This understanding is super important because it affects whether deficits can offset other earnings, which can really change your total tax liability.

 Disposition of Entire Interest: Implications for Passive Activity Losses

-As a rule of thumb, hang onto your tax records for at least three years after your return’s due date, or longer if your state requires it.
+As a rule of thumb, hang onto your records for at least three years after your return’s due date, or longer if your state requires it.
 This includes keeping copies of your filed tax returns and any supporting documents.
 They can be really helpful for verifying your income and proving your identity when tax season rolls around.

-With recent changes in tax laws, strategic planning has become even more crucial.
+With recent changes in tax laws, documentation has become even more crucial.
 It’s all about navigating these complexities effectively.
-As experts say, "Selling a rental property for a profit lets you tap into any suspended non-active deductions, no matter which property you sell or what caused those deductions."
+As experts say, "This strategy lets you tap into any deductions, no matter which property you sell or what caused those deductions."
 So, are you ready to dive into your records and see what you can claim?

 Forms 8582 and 8582-CR: Essential Reporting for Passive Activities